ankit-tejwan/Automated-Inspection-Counting-System-for-Oil-Cans/README.md

 ## **2. System Workflow**

 ### **Step 1: Container Image Capture**
-- The **production lane inspection system** captures images of **containers carrying oil cans**.
+- The **production lane inspection system** captures images of ** A containers carrying 6 oil cans**.
-- The image is processed in real time to check for missing cans.
+- The image is processed in real time to check for missing cans's caps .

 ### **Step 2: Object Detection & Counting**
-- The system uses **computer vision (OpenCV) and object detection** techniques to count the number of cans in each container.
+- The system uses **computer vision (OpenCV) and YOLO object detection** techniques to count the total 6 number of cans in each container.
 - It classifies the **cans's caps as either "Open" (missing) or "Closed" (present)**.

 ### **Step 3: Status Determination**